 - Japanese universities, led by the University of Tokyo, built the GSN to support Japanese CubeSats.
 Cal Poly State University joined the network in 2006, when I was a student.
 This network eventually grew to 12 Japanese universities and 4 international universities.

-- ESA Education saw the success of GSN and decided to build a European network called GENSO.
-Cal Poly and some Japanese universities joined, and a lot of software was written, but the effort collapsed (before any passes were actually taken) when ESA funding stopped.
+- ESA Education saw the success of GSN and decided to build an open-source European network called GENSO.
+Cal Poly and some Japanese universities joined, and a lot of software was written, but the effort collapsed (before any passes were actually taken) when ESA lawyers got involved.